 2003: Composition of the soundtrack of the film "Une belle affaire" by Serge Meynard

-2004: Compositions of "L'Espérance en l'Homme" and "Fleur Bleue" in album "La Note Bleue" by Claude Nougaro
+2004: Compositions of "L'Espérance en l'Homme" and "Fleur Bleue" in the album "La Note Bleue" by Claude Nougaro

-2005 > 2009: World tour "I have two loves" with Dee Dee Bridgewater
+2005 > 2009: World tour "J'ai deux Amours" with Dee Dee Bridgewater

-2005 > 2010: Dress-up of the program "Des Chiffres et des Lettres" for France 3
+2005 > 2010: Soundtrack for the program "Des Chiffres et des Lettres" on France 3 TV

 2005: Composition of "O Sen Sen Sen" and participation in the album "Tiki" by Richard Bona